HankSheehan/colorize-cnn/README.md

 ![Figure 9](README-assets/convolution-batchnormalization-convolution-flatten-dense_model3.png)

-#### Training it for hours and hours
+##### Training it for hours and hours
 For the final experiment, I tried training the last architecture for 100 epochs.
 This is 10 times the training time I gave the last model, so I was hoping the 5 hour run paid off.

 After training for 100 epochs, the results looked much worse than the previous model regardless of the 8% accuracy.
 Most of the outputs were a greenish-gray and then only images that looked okay were ones with grassy backgrounds.
 I think that the model may have overfitted this dataset and there may be too many grassy images in CIFAR-10.
+The hyperparameter of 10 epochs was much better.

 ![Figure 10](README-assets/long-boy1.png)

 ![Figure 11](README-assets/long-boy2.png)

 ![Figure 12](README-assets/long-boy3.png)

+### Colorspace Exploration
+After finding the neural network architecture and hyper parameters that looked the best, I decided to explore different colorspaces for the images.

+#### HSV
+HSV is a colorspace in which the channels are hue, saturation, and value (basically darkness).
+I tried this colorspace because I thought it may help with the darkness of the images.
+I ran this with architecture #3 with 10 epochs.

 ## Conclusion